 Field: United States; Advisor: Chauncey; Year: 2018

-Nikita Shepard (they/them) explores histories of gender and sexuality, LGBTQ communities, social movements, data and surveillance, and radical politics in the twentieth century United States and beyond.
-Their research has engaged topics of queer youth culture and organizing, anarchism and homosexuality, analogies between sexuality and race and the origins of the minority model in the homophile (early gay and lesbian) movement, and the politics of data, surveillance, and privacy in the gay liberation movement.
-They have received research fellowships from the University of Michigan at Ann Arbor, Texas A&M University, and the Smithsonian Institute's National Museum of American History.
-As an oral history interviewer, they have founded projects on the Radical Faerie and LGBTQ communities of rural Tennessee and on the history of American anarchism, and have contributed interviews to the Rainbow Triangle Oral History Project (Durham, NC) and the Progressive Activists Oral History Project (Nashville, TN).
+Their doctoral dissertation, currently in progress under advisor George Chauncey, documents a political history of the public bathroom in modern America.
+Additional topics of their research have included queer youth culture and organizing, analogies between sexuality and race and the origins of the minority model in the homophile (early gay and lesbian) movement, the politics of data, surveillance, and privacy in the gay liberation movement, and nonbinary identities and the carceral state.
+They have received research fellowships from the University of Michigan at Ann Arbor, Texas A&M University, the Smithsonian Institute's National Museum of American History, and Columbia's Institute for Religion, Culture, and Public Life.
+As an oral history interviewer, they have founded ongoing projects on the Radical Faerie and LGBTQ communities of rural Tennessee and on US anarchist movements, and have contributed interviews to the Rainbow Triangle Oral History Project (Durham, NC) and the Progressive Activists Oral History Project (Nashville, TN).